Israeli–Palestinian peace process: Quartet developments

 In July 2016, the Quartet reported:The continuing policy of settlement construction and expansion in the West Bank and East Jerusalem, designation of land for exclusive Israeli use, and denial of Palestinian development, including the recent high rate of demolitions, is steadily eroding the viability of the two-state solution.
 This raises legitimate questions about Israel's long-term intentions, which are compounded by the statements of some Israeli ministers that there should never be a Palestinian state.
 In fact, the transfer of greater powers and responsibilities to Palestinian civil authority...has effectively been stopped.
 It was within this context that the United Nations passed Security Council Resolution 2334 in December 2016 in another bid to address the settlement question.
 The report was significantly altered to appease Israel and as well as urging Israel to stop its settlement policy, urged Palestine to end incitement to violence.

-In a speech to the UN General Assembly in September, 2018, Mahmoud Abbas called Donald Trump's policies towards Palestinians an "assault on international law".
-He said the US is "too biased towards Israel" indicating that others could broker talks and that the US could participate as a member of the Middle East peace Quartet.
+In a speech to the UN General Assembly in September 2018, Mahmoud Abbas called Donald Trump's policies towards Palestinians an "assault on international law".
+He said the US is "too biased towards Israel", indicating that others could broker talks and that the US could participate as a member of the Middle East peace Quartet.
 Abbas reiterated this position at a UN Security Council meeting on 11 February 2020.

 As of 16 September 2020, the UN has not been able to gather the consensus necessary for the Quartet or a group of countries linked to the Quartet to meet.
-On 25 September 2020, at the UN, Abbas called for an international conference early in 2021 to "launch a genuine peace process."
+On 25 September 2020, at the UN, Abbas called for an international conference early in 2021 to "launch a genuine peace process".

-On 15 February 2021, the quartet envoys met virtually and agreed to meet on a regular basis to continue their engagement.
-On 23 March 2021, the Quartet discussed the reviving of "meaningful negotiations" between Israel and the Palestinians who both need "to refrain from unilateral actions that make a two-state solution more difficult to achieve."
+On 15 February 2021, the quartet envoys met virtually and agreed to meet regularly to continue their engagement.
+On 23 March 2021, the Quartet discussed the reviving of "meaningful negotiations" between Israel and the Palestinians who both need "to refrain from unilateral actions that make a two-state solution more difficult to achieve".